KamiworksCat/djangotutorial-ubuntu/README.md

 Changing and enhancing the views.py when a vote request/query is submitted to the server.
 (Completed) <br>
 Updating views.py and creating results.html to reflect the votes registered for each choice.
 (Completed) <br>

-# Status of part 5 tutorial
+# Status of part 5 tutorial: Done

 Created first tests.py (Completed) <br>
 Ran first successful test.
 (Completed) <br>